W2P GUEST SPEAKERS

 ShereeBee: Although that's not fiction

-FRR Mallory WRTR: I want to thank Sheree Bykofsky, author and noted Literary Agent for being
+FRR Mallory WRTR: I want to thank Sheree Bykofsky, author and noted Literary Agent

 FRR Mallory WRTR: our wonderful guest tonight